giltayar/module-resolution-from-the-ground-up/05-module-type/02-conditional-exports/README.md

 - We can see this happening in [`index.js`](./index.js), that `import`-s and `require` the same package and yet gets different results.

+- Custom conditions are evaluated from the first to the last - the first one who's condition is satisfied wins.